What is Scalable Video (Simulcast)?

 Scalable Video addresses the trade off between video quality and subscriber capacity by delivering multiple layers of video with a diversity of encoded qualities directly from the publisher.
 TokBox smart media routing servers are able the to adapt quality independently for each subscriber to what's best for their respective network or processing capacity; thus, allowing the remaining subscriber pool to remain independent and unaffected by the rest of subscriber conditions.

 Note that Scalable Video is a publisher property.
 Default platform behavior is designed to avoid use of Simulcast for 1-1 (1-participant) calls.
 So a publisher will publish in Simulcast only if there are >2 connections in the sessions.
+To enable the Simulcast from first connection onward, (in a 1-to-many participant calls, where the first connection in the session might be the publisher), please write to email@example.com and share the API KEY.

 How does scalable video improve performance?